hkingsley/tinydiscordbot/README.md

 To configure the bot:
 1. Navigate to the `config` directory.
 2. Edit the configuration files to include your bot token and any other necessary settings.
 Follow the template provided in the configuration files for guidance.
 Currently setup to look for a environment variable called BOT_TOKEN
-3. For scheduled tasks and messages you will also need to ensure you have a environment variable called DISCORD_CHANNEL_ID set up so it send to the correct channel
+3. For scheduled tasks and messages you will also need to ensure you have a environment variable called DISCORD_CHANNEL_ID set up so it sends to the correct channel

 ## Usage